Overview of the Phase 3 Process

 - Uploading your data to ESO

-- Verifying the data format
+- Verifying compliance with data format requirements

 - Uploading the data release description